 Places for cultural immersion, but maintain vigilance for security.

-They provide a vivid snapshot of the daily routine and local commerce.
+They supply a vivid snapshot of the daily routine and local commerce.

-Always a visit with a trusted local guide where you can.
+Always visit with a trusted local guide a place you can.

 Features specific street food vendors and special dishes.